danis-b/HOPPING/README.md

 # HOPPING.x

 This script converts seedname_hr.dat hamiltonian from  the wannier90 package to block-divided form between orbitals and prints these blocks depending on the geometry given by seedname.json file.
-Python version script can be used as is, while c++ version needs to be compiled with the additional [json](https://github.com/nlohmann/json) library.
+Python version script can be used as it is, while c++ version needs to be compiled with the additional [json](https://github.com/nlohmann/json) library.

 # Usage